 The selection of CRM software (Customer Relationship Management) can sometimes look to be one hell of an impossible task.
 We have so many of them and the cost of getting some of this CRM software is not convincing at all.
-It’s like a Hercules impossible task.
-Nevertheless, there no need to worry, we are here to help you out just like how Hercules had help from Eurystheus.
-Considering that there are numerous CRMs to explore, we are going to discuss in detail the differences between Salesforce and SAP CRM.
+It becomes like a Hercules impossible task.

-Systems Applications and Products in Data Processing (SAP) is the name of the ERP (Enterprise Resource Planning) software as well as the name of the company itself.
-It is a European multinational company that creates software solutions for customer relationships as well as managing business operations.
+It is a European multinational company that develops software solutions for customer relationships as well as managing business operations.

 The Position of SAP and Salesforce in the SaaS Market

-Recently, the software industry has seen a noticeable shift towards cloud-based implementation and SaaS (software as a service) model.
-This is because of its flexibility, reduced upfront costs, and easy implementation features.
-It has even been estimated by Gartner that the annual revenue of the global IT market will increase to $390 billion by 2020.
-This means it will have an annual growth of 17%.
+The software industry has witnessed a noticeable shift towards cloud-based implementation and SaaS (software as a service) model.
+The reason behind this is its flexibility, reduced upfront costs, and easy implementation features.

 Business intelligence (BI) tools are gradually becoming famous as an additional model in business software.
 The reason why BI and business analytics enables users to collect detailed data and monitor KPIs of their day-to-day business operations is that it aids in making data-driven decisions for the long-term good of the company.